About the Creative Spark Mini-Grant Program

 - Creative collaborations.

-- Projects must take place in Worcester or a contiguous community.
+Projects must take place within Worcester City Limits.

-- Projects must have a demonstrated public benefit, specifically in relation to the identified focus population(s).
+Projects must have a demonstrated public benefit, specifically in relation to the Cultural Plan.

 - Organizations and individuals chosen will be expected to: